neecto/dot-net-qgrid/src/QGrid/README.md

 | When multiple QGridOrder objects exist in `Ordering` collection of a QGridRequest object, the ordering operations will be applied according to the order of the items in that collection |

 ## QGridResult
-QGridResult<T> model represent a response that `.ToQGridResult()` method produces, it's generic argument is the type matches the generic type of `IQueryable<T>` which the method is executed on.
+QGridResult<T> model represent a response that `.ToQGridResult()` method produces, it's generic argument value matches the generic type of `IQueryable<T>` which the method is executed on.

 | Property | Type | Description |
 | :--- | :--- | :--- |